kubernetes-sigs/descheduler/README.md

   annotation is used to override checks which prevent eviction and users can select which pod is evicted.
   Users should know how and if the pod will be recreated.

+Setting `--v=4` or greater on the Descheduler will log all reasons why any pod is not evictable.

 ### Pod Disruption Budget (PDB)

 Pods subject to a Pod Disruption Budget(PDB) are not evicted if descheduling violates its PDB.
 The pods